diogotcorreia/master-thesis/docs/content/ch05-results.typ

 and therefore those were not included as features.
 The feature distribution can be visualised on @fg:vuln-issue-features, keeping in mind that an issue can have zero or more features.
+Additionally, example code for each feature, taken from the obtained results, can be seen in @code:vulnerable-labels.

 Across both platforms, only #vulnerable_issues_features.at("DictAccess") issues have _Dict Access_, that is, they allow traversing through the entries of a